 - Be the key contact for financial relationships in the banking and legal community as well as with major vendors and funders.

 There is a strategic and tactical difference between the value a CFO brings to the leadership of an organization and that of a bookkeeper.
 Because most small-and-medium-sized nonprofits cannot afford a full-time CFO, an outsourced, part-time CFO becomes an ideal arrangement.
 The key is to find an outsourced nonprofit accounting service provider that has the necessary knowledge.
-Similarly, the provider can act as the trusted advisor on financial, operational, and business ventures.
+Similarly, the provider can act as a trusted advisor on financial, operational, and business ventures.
+For a more in-depth assessment, consider reading Financial Stewards, Risk Mitigators, Digital Pioneers: What Don’t Nonprofit CFOs Do?

 Why separate nonprofit accounting roles?